LawnGnome/c-sdk/GUIDE.md

 There are a few considerations to make during the linking step.
 First, because `libnewrelic.a` is offered as a static library, you must also link against `libpcre` and `libpthread`.
-Second, to take full advantage of error traces at New Relic's Error Analytics dashboard link your application using the `-rdynamic`.
+Second, to take full advantage of error traces at New Relic's Error Analytics dashboard, link your application using the `-rdynamic`.
 Doing so means that more meaningful information appears in the stack trace for the error recorded on a transaction using `newrelic_notice_error()`.